nlsynth/iroha/docs/structure.md

 * Design
     * Everything in an HDL design.
     * consists of a tree of modules.
+* Platform
+    * Chip dependent parameters for the design.
+    * Mainly delay information of each operation is stored.
 * Module
     * An HDL module.
     * consists of sub modules and tables.